obedjunias19/logical-csqa/README.md

-# CommonsenseQA with Logical Combinations
+# CommonsenseQA-Logic: A Neuro-Symbolic Benchmark for Logical Commonsense Reasoning

 This repository contains the code and resources for our CommonsenseQA-Logic paper.